GiuMangiaracina/Thesis/README.md

 However, it is possible to modify the threesholds associated to these metrics, by changing the values of min/max associated to the metrics in the 'metrics.py' file, located inside each of the spark folders.

-The events happened in the environment, namely the actions performed by the single decision systems and associated information, are posted and stored in the form of entry in the table events, visible through the phpMyAdmin application.
+During the execution, the events happened in the environment, namely the actions performed by the single decision systems and associated information, are posted and stored in the form of entry in the table 'events', visible through the phpMyAdmin application.

 It is assumed that applications reach convergence when no new corrective actions are recorded, i.e. when application executions meet agreed requirements.
 At this point, it is possible to stop the computation, simply pressing ctrl+c in each of the terminals.